redplanetlabs/next-level-backends-with-rama-java/README.md

 # next-level-backends-with-rama-java

-This repository contains the example code from the "Build better backends with Rama" series of blog posts:
+This repository contains the example code from the "Next-level backends with Rama" series of blog posts:

 -